openearth/aeolis-python/docs/user/model_description.rst

 The saturated sediment concentration :math:`c_{\mathrm{sat}}` (``Cu``) defines the transport capacity, while :math:`c` (``Ct``) is the instantaneous concentration in the air.
 Transport is activated in the configuration file using ``process_transport``.
 The right-hand side of the advection equation is governed by the adaptation timescale :math:`T` (``T``), which determines how quickly the concentration reaches equilibrium.
 To allow sediment to actually erode from or deposit to the bed, ``process_bedupdate`` must be enabled.

 Solving this advection equation is one of the most computationally expensive parts of the model.
 You can choose different numerical approaches using the ``solver`` keyword.
-For detailed guidance on these options, see the :ref:`Guidance on advection, shear and grainspeed solvers <solver-guide>` section.
+For detailed guidance on these options, see :ref:`this <solver-guide>` section.

 Several methods are available to compute the saturated sediment concentration (``method_transport``).
 The equation by :cite:`Bagnold1937a` (``bagnold``) is the default: